-Central Minnesota Youth Orchestra was formed on July 19, 2013 by a group of musicians and music enthusiasts.
-The new board of directors endeavored to offer communities a program which would be the cornerstone for youth orchestra programs in the region
+Shortly after, he contacted individuals from the community, a group of musicians and music enthusiasts, who officially agreed to help establish the program in writing on July 19, 2013.
+The newly formed board of directors endeavored to offer communities a program which would be the cornerstone for youth orchestra programs in the region.

-The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs (if available) by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.
+The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.

-In the Beginning
+In the Beginning - Day 1

 Several students in the region do not have a school orchestra program or a program that offers orchestra levels based on experience and ability.
 CMYO has filled this need by offering three ensembles that places skills in a range that allows students to achieve a balanced proficiency along with other students of a similar skill level.

 CMYO has been collaborating with private instructors, directors, professors, local educational institutions by offering ways to utilize local professionals using mentors within the CMYO programs.
 In addition, CMYO planned to develop a grant approved program which would bring professionals to assist directors with sectionals within the school orchestra programs.